adi3/robotics-workshop-guide/content/3 Build Simulation/2_initiate_sim_world.md

 </include>
 ```

-2. Run the ROS application.
+3. Press **Ctrl+C** to shut down the running ROS application.
+Then run it again.

 ```
 roslaunch robomaker_workshop main.launch
 ```

-3. Go to the virtual desktop to view our Gazebo world.
+4. Go to the virtual desktop to view our Gazebo world.

 ![Gazebo World](/gazebo-world.png?classes=border)